jacver/jacver/README.md

 Hello!
 I am Jacob.
-I'm currently learning Javascript, HTML, and CSS.
+I'm a full-stack software engineering student at General Assembly.

 <!---
 jacver/jacver is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.